 EPM Strategy - Executive Overview Project Dashboard

 Executives and Upper Management receive a lot of information in a lot of ways.
 By visually giving them the status of the current portfolio of projects and displaying if it is on time or not to the deadline date makes it easy for them to know where they should concentrate their time and energy.
 That is what the status page shows – the percentage complete of each project in the portfolio based on the project status that is selected.
-And, on the right side, the number of days early or late (or if it is exactly on time) a project is (based on the deadline) is displayed in an easy to understand manner.
-With the two pieces of information – the completed amount and the variance for the number of days - the Management Team can decide together what projects may need more attention from the organization.
+In the middle top of the screen is the SPI KPI for each project.
+And, on the right side, the number of milestones completed overall and by project (when selected).
+The bottom left of the screen has a scrolling set of the Duration KPI's.

 Gecertificeerde partners vormen een belangrijk onderdeel van het team.
-Vind nieuwe zakelijke mogelijkheden, leg contacten en deel het talent en de ervaring van uw bedrijf met Power BI-gebruikers van over de hele wereld.Registreren
+Ontdek nieuwe omzetkansen, leg contacten en deel de talenten en ervaring van je bedrijf met Power BI-gebruikers over de hele wereld.Registreer je

-Lees waarom een partner worden voor u van belang is
+Lees waarom een partner worden voor jou van belang is